 - 1. The applicant shall file with the Conservation Commission, seven (7) copies of a completed application package for a Stormwater Control Permit.
-A Stormwater Control Permit must be obtained prior to the commencement of any construction activity, tree clearing (unless in accordance with a Forest Cutting Plan approved by the Massachusetts Department of Conservation and Recreation), or land alteration.
+Permit issuance is required prior to any site altering activity.
 While the applicant can be a representative, the permittee must be the owner of the site or holder of an easement.
 The Stormwater Control application package shall include: - a) A completed Application Form with original signatures of all owners; - b) A list of abutters, certified by the Assessors Office; (abutters at their mailing addresses shown on the most recent applicable tax list of the assessors, including owners of land directly opposite on any public or private street or way, and abutters to the abutters within 300 feet of the property line of the applicant, including any in another municipality or across a body of water); - c) Stormwater Management Plan and project description; - d) Operation and Maintenance Plan; - e) Payment of the application; - f) Inspection and Maintenance agreement; - g) Erosion and Sediment Control Plan; - h) Surety bond (if required). - No work proposed shall be undertaken until the final Stormwater Control Permit with respect to such work has been recorded by the applicant in the Worcester County Registry of Deeds.
 The applicant shall furnish proof of such recording.